-Short interval

-Limit training to four threeminute runs at race pace and get some early nights.
+5 days to go Short interval Limit training to four threeminute runs at race pace and get some early nights.
 This is important in race week - you've got to protect your immune system.

-Do a very short, easy run, or rest

-Plan out your day, including how you're getting to the start and when you'll need to arrive.
+4 days to go Do a very short, easy run, or rest Plan out your day, including how you're getting to the start and when you'll need to arrive.
 Check out the route map from the event organiser on their website.

-Make sure your supporters have all the details so they know where to cheer you on and meet you at the end.

-Relax

-Have carbohydrates for lunch, and eat your evening meal early - but don't overdo it.
-Make sure your kit is ready and pin your number to your vest.
-Good luck!

-★ Top tip

-We know that your friends and family might want to find their own spot for cheering, so why not order a cheer pack from the shop and make sure that you've made a plan where you'll be able to see your loved ones on the course!
+Make sure your supporters have all the details so they know where to cheer you on and meet you at the end. 🕨 🖸 1 day to go 🏠 Relax Have carbohydrates for lunch, and eat your evening meal early - but don't overdo it.
+Make sure your kit's ready and pin your number to your vest.
+Good luck! ⊁ Top tip We know that your friends and family might want to find their own spot for cheering, so why not order a cheer pack from the shop and make sure that you've made a plan so you can see your loved ones on the course?
 You can order an NSPCC cheer pack from our online shop.

-The pack contains a banner, whistles and clap banners - everything needed to make lots of noise!

-Keeping everyone safe

-The race organiser and partners have been working hard to make sure runners and spectators are safe on the day.
+The pack contains a banner, whistles, clap banners - everything needed to make lots of noise!
+Keeping everyone safe The race organiser and partners have been working hard to make sure runners and spectators are safe on the day.
 Please be aware that things might be a little different to what you've been used to if you've run in the past.
-The start times, set-up at the starting area, bag drop and other parts of race day may have changed so please make sure you've read the race day guidance carefully.
+The start times, set-up at the starting area, bag drop and other parts of race day may have changed, so please make sure you've read the race day guidance carefully.
 Everything you need to know can be found in your race pack or on the race organiser's website.

-It's race day

-The big day is here.
-Race day morning can be hectic, so we've put together some final tips to help.

-- Be sure to familiarise yourself with key timings, transport instructions and safety measures for the event - you can find this information in your race pack or on the race organiser's website. - Have your breakfast two to three hours before the race, but don't go crazy on carbohydrates and fluids. - Don't worry if you don't move when the gun goes.
+It's race day The big day is here.
+Race day morning can be hectic, so we've put together some final tips to help. - Be sure to familiarise yourself with key timings, transport instructions and safety measures for the event - you can find this information in your race pack or on the race organiser's website. - Have your breakfast two to three hours before the race, but don't go crazy on carbohydrates and fluids. - Don't worry if you don't move when the gun goes.
 Your chip only starts recording your time when you cross the start line. - Focus on running your mile splits as relaxed and comfortably as possible. - If you hit a low, stay positive and keep moving forwards.
+Need-to-know The Great North Run has reverted back to its original route for 2023.
+Starting in Newcastle, it will take you across the Tyne Bridge, and finish in South Shields at the charity village in Bents Park Recreation Ground.
 Start area:

-Castle Street near Cardiff Castle
+Town Moor, near Exhibition Park and Claremont Road.
 Key timings:

-The Cardiff University Cardiff Half Marathon will start from 10:00am on Sunday 02 October on Castle Street.

-The race has a staggered start to ensure all runners cross the start line as safely as possible.
-Late starters will not be permitted to take part.

-You should have received a final instructions brochure from the race organisers in your race pack.
-Please use this for any further details.
+- 10:30 Elite Wheelchair start

+- 10:35 Elite Women start

+- 10:37 Visually Impaired start

+- 11:00 Elite Men and Masses waves start

+- 11:35 Red Arrows flypast over Tyne Bridge

+Your race pack from the event organiser will include your specified arrival time and starting time, as well as your race number and timing chip.

-Race day tip
+⊁ Race day tip

-You have been allocated an arrival time and a start time.
-You are allowed to drop baggage off as you go through the arrival zone.
+You've been allocated an arrival time and a start time.
+You're allowed to drop baggage off as you go through the arrival zone.
 We can't keep bags for you in the NSPCC tent, unfortunately.